-This full-time position will be located in Lansing from early June to August.
-Office hours are 8:30 am to 5:00 pm Monday through Friday.
+RESPONSIBILITIES & PROJECTS: Office hours are 8:30 am to 5:00 pm Monday through Friday.
 Executive office interns will tackle general office needs of the EO, work directly with MDOS senior staff and will also be given individual and collaborative projects that align with their skills and interest.
 Projects intended for interns through this program center on issues around:

 - Voting and Elections